opentoonz/opentoonz_docs/source/creating_movements.rst

 Animate Tool Handle
 ~~~~~~~~~~~~~~~~~~~
-When the Animation tool is in **All** mode, you can also interactively control transformation values by using the handle available in the Viewer.
+When the Animation tool is in **All** mode, you can also interactively control transformation values by using the handle available in the viewer.
 The handle is made of an inner double circle with three arms that allow you to change any of the following transformations:

 |animate_tool_handle|

 .. note:: As you roll over the handles, the cursor changes shape to indicate to you the operations you may perform.

-- **Position:** Click and drag anywhere to move the object; if the Shift key is pressed while dragging, the movement will be constrained in the horizontal or vertical direction.
+- **Position:** Click and drag anywhere to move the object; if the **Shift** key is pressed while dragging, the movement will be constrained in the horizontal or vertical direction.

 - **Rotate:** Click and drag the circle end to rotate the object;
 |animate_tool_handle_rotate|

-- **Scale:** Click and drag the outer square of the double-square end to scale the object uniformly on the vertical and horizontal; click and drag the inner square of the double-square end to scale the object according to the constraint set in the options bar; if no constraint is set and the Shift key is pressed while dragging, the scaling will be uniform.
+- **Scale:** Click and drag the outer square of the double-square end to scale the object uniformly on the vertical and horizontal; click and drag the inner square of the double-square end to scale the object according to the constraint set in the options bar; if no constraint is set and the **Shift** key is pressed while dragging, the scaling will be uniform.
 |animate_tool_handle_scale|
 |animate_tool_handle_scaleHV|

-- **Shear:** Click and drag the parallelogram end to shear the object; if the Shift key is pressed while dragging, the shearing will be constrained in the horizontal or vertical direction.
+- **Shear:** Click and drag the parallelogram end to shear the object; if the **Shift** key is pressed while dragging, the shearing will be constrained in the horizontal or vertical direction.
 |animate_tool_handle_shear|

 - **Center:** Click and drag the double circle at the center to change the center of the object.
 |animate_tool_handle_center|

 .. note:: The object center can be moved, but cannot be animated.
 Once it is set, or modified, it is retained in that position during all of the animation.
-If the center is changed many times, and you want to set it back to its original position, right-click the object in the Stage Schematic and choose **Reset Center** from the menu that opens.
+If the Center is changed many times, and you want to set it back to its original position, right-click the object in the Stage Schematic and choose **Reset Center** from the menu that opens.

 When entering a value or operating the handle, a key position will be automatically generated at the current frame only for the set transformation; if the **Global Key** option is activated, keys will be generated for all of the transformations.

-If you want to set a key for an object transformation leaving its value as it is at the current frame, you can just hit Enter on the displayed value; if the Global Key option is activated, keys will be generated for all of the transformations.
-If you want to set keys for all of the object transformations leaving their values as they are at the current frame, you can use the Set Key button (|key|) available in the bottom bar of the viewer; in this case keys are created for all of the object transformations regardless of the Global Key option.
+If you want to set a key for an object transformation, maintaining its value as it is at the current frame, you can just press **Enter** on the displayed value; if the **Global Key** option is activated, keys will be generated for all of the transformations.
+If you want to set keys for all of the object transformations maintaining their values as they are at the current frame, you can use the **Set Key** button (|key|) available in the bottom bar of the viewer; in this case keys are created for all of the object transformations, regardless of the **Global Key** option.

 .. note:: Objects can also be animated by working in the Function Editor (see  :ref:`Editing Curves and Numerical Columns <editing_curves_and_numerical_columns>`  ).

-.. note:: The movement of the column contents can be checked by activating the onion skin mode, as it will display the position of drawings contained in the current column at different frames (see  :ref:`Using Onion Skin <using_onion_skin>`  ).
+.. note:: The movement of the column contents can be checked by activating the Onion Skin mode, as it will display the position of drawings contained in the current column at different frames (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

 .. tip:: **To select the object to edit:**